Dasharo/docs/docs/variants/talos_2/hardware-matrix.md

 # Hardware configuration matrix

+The tables below contain information about current components of the testing environment for Talos II board available in 3mdeb testing laboratory.

 Configuration with a single IBM POWER9 64bit CPU is supported.
 Dual CPU setup not supported currently.